koka-lang/koka/doc/spec/tour.kk.md

 ### Tail-Resumptive Operations { #sec-opfun; }

-A `control` operation is one of the most general ways to define operations since we get a first-class `resume` function.
+A `ctl` operation is one of the most general ways to define operations since we get a first-class `resume` function.
 However, almost all operations in practice turn out to be _tail-resumptive_: that is, they resume exactly _once_ with their final result value.
 To make this more convenient, we can declare `fun` operations that do this